fraunhoferportugal/pymdma/README.md

 At this moment only the installation from source is available.

-Its is recommended you install the package in a virtual environment to avoid conflicts with other packages.
+You should install the package in a virtual environment to avoid conflicts with other packages.
 Please consult the official [documentation](https://docs.python.org/3/library/venv.html) for developing with virtual environments.

 <!-- ### 1.1 Installing via pip (recommended)